CURRENT LEGISLATIVE MATERIALS: Material on this page © The Animal Council 2006 - 2013

 COMMISSION TO REPORT BACK TO THE BOARD ON TUESDAY, JUNE 10, 2008 WITH ANIMAL CONTROL

-SPAY AND NEUTER COMPONENT PROVIDING A RANGE OF FLEXIBILITY AND EXEMPTION PROVISIONS, Maggard -
+AND NEUTER COMPONENT PROVIDING A RANGE OF FLEXIBILITY AND EXEMPTION PROVISIONS, Maggard - Watson: 4 Ayes;

-mandates sterilization of all dogs and cats over 4 months unless exempt under any of the specified categories for
+sterilization of all dogs and cats over 4 months unless exempt under any of the specified categories for which there is

 LOS ANGELES COUNTY: BOS Los Angeles County Department of Animal Care & Control (new URL 8/07)

-proceed with a SB 861 permitted ordinance for spay/neuter and breeding restrictions for Pit Bulls and Rottweilers
+a SB 861 permitted ordinance for spay/neuter and breeding restrictions for Pit Bulls and Rottweilers based on shelter

 On Tuesday afternoon, February 21, the Board of Supervisors had scheduled a public hearing on the ordinance to

-dog per year based on a complex, contingent permit system with criminal penalties for violation.
-Instead, the
+per year based on a complex, contingent permit system with criminal penalties for violation.
+Instead, the Board

-Board accepted a recommendation from Director Mayeda to revise the proposal to include ALL DOGS, abandoning
+accepted a recommendation from Director Mayeda to revise the proposal to include ALL DOGS, abandoning the breed

 L.A.
 County dog bite data by breed, 2001-2005